Quantum Memory and Autonomous Computation in Two Dimensions: Discrete time: Self-correcting quantum cellular automaton

+We check that each level of encoding reliably diminishes the noise strength.
+Let $\eta_0 = \eta$.
+Fix a level $l$ and suppose that the noise strength on level $l$ is $\eta_l$.
 The time-slices of the QCA's trajectories can be mapped to the hard-coded steps of a gadget's circuitry in active QEC protocols.
-Fix a level $l$.
-Define a level-$l$ macro-location to be one block-period consisting of $T$ QCA steps applied to one $M \times M$ block.
-Because each block-period is a fixed-depth pattern of local operations, we can treat it as a gadget and apply exRec definitions of goodness and correctness.
-In our language, a macro-location is \textit{good} if its component exRecs, including their respective influence neighborhoods, each contain at most $r$ faults and start from a structural configuration that is $h$\nobreakdash-healthy for some $h + r\leq \tEC^S$.
-We view bad macro-locations as faults on the simulated level.
+Because each simulation block is a fixed-depth pattern of local operations, we can treat it as an EC-gadget and apply the exRec formalism.
+We use the badness notion from Def.~\ref{def:self-correcting-QCA}, viewing bad macro-locations as noisy operations on the simulated level.
+By Lem.~\ref{lem:threshold-thm-2}, the resulting level-$(l{+}1)$ macro-noise strength satisfies

-Suppose that the noise strength on level $l$ is $\eta_l$.
-We separately address the resulting level-$(l+1)$ noise resulting from bad macro-locations within the two layers.
-On the structure layer, by the layer decoupling property, the noisy evolution on the structure registers alone satisfies Def.~\ref{def:local-noise} with the strength $\eta_l$.
-By property $3$, a \textit{good} level-$l$ structure macro-location is \textit{correct} in the exRec sense (see App.~\ref{app:exRec-review}) and can thus be decoded as a correct operation on the level above.
-By the sparsity of bad structure macro-locations, the effective structure noise strength at level $l +1$ is then bounded as $\eta_{l+1}^S \leq A_S (\eta_l)^{\tEC + 1}$ for some constant $A_S$.